 Dangers of Working in a Hospital While Injured

-All workplace injuries need to be taken seriously, but hospital injuries arguably require an extra helping of attention and care.
+All workplace injuries demand serious attention, yet injuries occurring within a hospital setting arguably warrant an additional level of focus and care.
 Trying to work in a hospital or another medical setting while injured not only puts you at risk of worsening your injuries but can also end up hurting a patient who is dependent on you for treatments and assistance.
 If you hurt your back, for example, and you attempt to move a patient, then you could both fall over.

 The bottom line is that working in a hospital or clinic with a work-related injury is unsafe.
 Insurance companies need to acknowledge as much and approve all workers’ comp claims efficiently.

 Using Internal Records to Prove Your Injury

 A common insurance company tactic to deny hospital workplace injury claims is to say that the claimant’s injuries were preexisting or unrelated to their work.
 Without proper preparation, you could have a difficult time refuting that claim and getting the workers’ comp benefits you need.
 On the other hand, if you have access to tangible evidence of your injury’s history, then you might be able to easily counter the insurance company’s efforts to refute your claim.
 Internal records from your employer can go a long way in proving your case.

 Internal or employment-related documents that can help your case include:

 - Accident reports filed with your supervisor or employer